-Application to become (This Application Form must be inserted {Employer's Name} {Employer's Address} applies Superannuation Fund.
-The applicant agrees to compl Signed by the applicant's authorised officer Date: {Name of the Authorised Officer}
+Application to become an Employer Sponsor (This Application Form must be inserted after the Product Disclosure Statement) {Employer's Name} {Employer's Address} applies to become a employer sponsor of the CMMcGlinchey.
+The applicant agrees to comply with the trust deed.
+Signed by the applicant's authorised officer Name of the Authorised Officer}